Our Services

 Helpful Resources

-There are several factors to consider: ongoing instability in Bipolar 1 vs Bipolar 2 often reflects missed diagnosis or subtype, suboptimal medication choice or dosing and poor adherence, sleep disruption, substance use, or untreated co‑occurring conditions.
-See below to understand more.
+Why does bipolar disorder remain unstable for some people?
+Persistent instability in Bipolar 1 vs Bipolar 2 often points to a missed diagnosis or incorrect subtype, suboptimal medication choice or dosing, poor adherence, sleep disruption, substance use, or untreated co-occurring conditions like anxiety or ADHD.

-Effective next steps include confirming the correct subtype, optimizing mood stabilizers before antidepressants, adding structured psychotherapy, tracking sleep and mood, and addressing lifestyle and advanced options with a specialist; see below for the key differences by subtype and urgent warning signs that change what to do next.
+Effective next steps include confirming the correct subtype, optimizing mood stabilizers before adding antidepressants, incorporating structured psychotherapy, consistently tracking sleep and mood, and discussing lifestyle changes or advanced options with a specialist.
+Recognizing subtype differences and urgent warning signs is critical to knowing what to do next.

 If you or someone you love is still struggling despite treatment, you are not alone.
 Many people with Bipolar 1 vs Bipolar 2 disorder continue to experience mood swings, depression, or hypomania—even while taking medication or going to therapy.